 The Latest Trend In Soccer Training

-I first heard about the latest trend in soccer training in November.
-It’s called TOCA training .
+I first learned about TOCA training last November.
 Both of my Sister-In-Laws separately mentioned their kids have been training weekly at a TOCA facility near their homes in Newport Beach, California.

 I had never heard of TOCA, but was intrigued, especially since the Orange County area is a mecca for top soccer clubs and players.
 Two weeks later, I dragged my friends and their kids and drove nearly ninety minutes to our closet TOCA facility in Torrance, CA.